SalesforceCommerceCloud/sfcc-sample-apps/README.md

 ## What is this?

-Use this sample app to quickly build apps with the Lightning Web Components `(LWC)`, `Commerce Cloud NodeJS SDK`, `GraphQL`, and `Salesforce Commerce APIs`.
+Use this sample app to quickly build apps with the Lightning Web Components `(LWC)`, `Salesforce Commerce Node.js SDK`, `GraphQL`, and `Salesforce Commerce APIs`.
 The sample application shows you how to create a product detail page, product list page, and home page.

 > Note: The sample application isn't an actual commerce storefront.
 Use it only as a guide to help you build your own commerce storefront.